 SI is exposed to external fraud which is characterized by the theft of certain SI assets by third parties or by cedents.
-External fraud may be committed using various means including cyber-attacks and usually target cash, or data.
+External fraud may be committed using various means including cyber-attacks and usually target cash, valuable assets including financial assets, or data.
 Should an act of fraud succeed in bypassing the controls, or protection measures in place, this could generate a direct loss for SI.